nevermind78/Data_Analysis/README.md

 two popular open source libraries available in Python: NumPy and pandas.
 This will lay the foundation for you to understand data so that you can prepare for Section 2: Solutions for Data Discovery.
-This section includes the following Topics:
+* The section 1 includes the following Topics:
   * Fundamentals of Data Analysis
   * Overview of Python and Installing Jupyter Notebook
   * Getting Started with NumPy
   * Creating Your First pandas DataFrame [TP1_part1](https://github.com/nevermind78/Data_Analysis/tree/main/TP1)
   * Gathering and Loading Data in Python [TP1_part2](https://github.com/nevermind78/Data_Analysis/tree/main/TP1)

+## Section 2: Solutions for Data Discovery
+In this section, we'll learn how to visualize data for analysis by working with time series data.
+Then, we'll learn how to clean and join multiple datasets together using both SQL and DataFrames with Python.
+After that, we'll go back to data visualization and learn about the best practices when it comes to data storytelling.
+By the end of this section, you will understand the foundations of descriptive analytics.
+This section includes the following chapters:
+* Visualizing and Working with Time Series Data
+* Exploring, Cleaning, Refining, and Blending Datasets
+* Understanding Joins, Relationships, and Aggregates
+* Plotting, Visualization, and Storytelling